Last updated: September 2019

 Keep your work high in quality and keep your relationships with customers in great standing – it's easier to say no today than to explain why that big & challenging order didn't turn out well to an irate person that's highly respected in your city.

-I'd love to tell you exactly how to price your jobs – but the truth is you have to price for your unique business situation!
+I'd love to tell you exactly how to price every one of your jobs – but the truth is you have to price for your unique business situation!

-So, if you've read this far you know that I can't tell you exactly how you should price your jobs.
+If you’ve read this far, you already know that it’s impossible for me to tell you exactly how to price your screen printing jobs.

 With thousands of SKUs, products, decoration methods and variables to control, it's no wonder that pricing is the single most common question in the garment decoration industry.